corda/contract-sdk/README.md

 ## Disclaimer

+Please note that the only testing this project has gone through are the unit tests in it and some ad-hoc testing on the deployed [test-app](examples/test-app).
-Whilst all the verification logic behind each annotation has been tested, always test your contract logic and your entire CorDapp independently and thoroughly before using it in production.
-Also, please note that
+Bear that in mind should you want to use this project in, say, production.
+Always test your contract logic and your entire CorDapp independently and thoroughly.
-R3 doesn't provide any support for this utility.
+Also, please note that R3 doesn't provide any support for this project.
 Responding to any issues raised will be on best effort basis.